- To see Pittsburgh’s latest commuting statistics from the US Census’ American Commuting Survey CLICK HERE

 - City begins phase 1 and installs bike lanes on Forbes Ave, between Craig St and Bigelow Blvd.

-- The Forbes Ave bike lanes include Pittsburgh’s first contra-flow bike lane to connect Bellefield to Bigelow Blvd
+- The Forbes Ave bike lanes include Pittsburgh’s first bike signal and contra-flow bike lane to connect Bellefield to Bigelow Blvd